Best Police Flashlights

 The Olight Warrior X3 is quite a unique tactical flashlight as it comes with a Vibrating Low Voltage Warning system.
 When the battery level goes down to 30%, it starts vibrating once every 5 minutes.
 When the battery SOC(State of Charge) drops to 10%, it will vibrate every 60 seconds.
 When it drops to 5%, it does so every 10 seconds.

 This is another flashlight that has lots to offer.
 It has a simple UI with only 2 modes, 1 Turbo and 1 Low.
 No hidden modes like strobe or anything else.
-Probably my favorite, or even the best tactical flashlight with 21700 batteries.
+This is one of the best tactical flashlights with 21700 batteries.
 We did an in-depth review of its, please check it out here: Warrior X3 review.

 This is why we would recommend the Warrior X3 flashlight: